5 GCSE grades at 4 and above including Photography.

-For A2, you will confirm your camera skills and ability to use specialist equipment for studio lighting work and darkroom printing.
-The emphasis will be on recording, but you will also choose experimental paths relevant to your chosen starting point.
-You will need to communicate with clarity and demonstrate good subject knowledge by using correct vocabulary when you analyse images and explain your own personal connection to your main focus.
-The course is assessed through the completion of a Personal Investigation, presented in A3 journals and a Personal Study of 1000-3000 words on a topic related to your area of study.
-There is also a fifteen hour controlled assignment, in examination conditions to complete final piece/s, following preparation time.
-This course is one of the newly reformed A Levels.
-You will be examined at the end of the first year and anyone leaving the course at that point will get an AS Level qualification.
+Following on from your GCSE photography course, you will confirm your camera skills and ability to use specialist equipment for studio lighting work and darkroom printing. the emphasis will be on recording, but you will also choose experimental paths relevant to your chosen starting point.
+You will need to communicate with clarity and demonstrate good subject knowledge by using correct vocabulary when you analyse images and explain your own ideas.

 This unit allows you opportunities to generate and develop ideas, research primary and contextual sources, record practical and written observations, experiment with media and processes, and refine ideas towards producing personal resolved outcome(s).
 Your Personal Investigation will incorporate three major elements: supporting studies, practical work, and a Personal Study.
 Your supporting studies and practical work will comprise a portfolio of development work and outcomes based on themes and ideas developed from personal starting points (agreed by your teacher).

 The Personal Study will be evidenced through critical written communication showing contextual research and understanding (1000 to 3000 words of continuous prose), which may contain integrated images.
 The Personal Study comprises 12% of this unit.